ollyburren/vseams/README.md

-vseams
+VSEAMS
 ======

-Variant set enrichment analysis (of association summary statistics) using multivariate sampling
+Variant set enrichment analysis (of association summary statistics) using multivariate sampling.
+Please see the wiki available at